ReVaNNNNN/Challenges-Front/README.md

-# Bunch of frontend task to practise
+# Bunch of frontend tasks to practise

+1. Slider
+2. PokemonAPI